Kimserey/Arche/post.md

 From the diagram we can see five clear boundaries where we can place our codes:
 - __Core lib / common__ - Contains common types and services like auth.
 - __Shell__ - Combines pages, provides nav menu to the pages.
 The shell will do the necessary to gather all the pages, construct a menu based on the pages options and link the menu buttons to the correct pages.
 - __Page__ - Combines webparts to build a page content.
-Pages specifie how they should be displayed (fullpage or with nav) and from where they can be accessed (from nav or just via direct url).
+Pages specify how they should be displayed (fullpage or with nav) and from where they can be accessed (from nav or just via direct url).
 A page can reference many webparts.
 - __Webpart__ - Combines modules in a reusable piece of the web app.
 Webparts can be considered as an assemble of modules which serve a common purpose.
 Therefore webparts can reference multiple modules.
 - __Module__ - Smallest piece of the web application.

 ### One way flow of dependencies

-Dependencies are flowing downward only.
+Dependencies flow downward only.
 Elements don't reference other elements from the same level.
 - Pages do not need other pages
 - Webparts do not need other webparts
-- Module do not need other modules
+- Modules do not need other modules

 Following this rule will allow us to be very flexible.
-We will be able to easily remove or add pages.
-We can also substitute a module for another in a webpart or substitute a webpart for another in a page without issue as they are independent of each other.
+We will then be able to easily remove or add pages.
+We can also substitute a module for another in a webpart or substitute a webpart for another in a page without issues as they are independent from each other.

 Now that we understand the architecture, let's see how we can apply it in F# with WebSharper.